Right Arrow

 • Deploying color-coded systems monitored for compliance

-The technology tracks adoption rates and identifies when workers revert to old habits, enabling immediate coaching interventions.
+The technology tracks adoption rates and identifies when workers revert to old habits, allowing for timely coaching interventions.

 Phase 4: Ongoing optimization and standardization

-Video analytics converts one-time gains into sustained operational excellence.
-By monitoring performance consistently, the system identifies when changeover times begin to drift and delivers early warning before problems escalate.
+Video analytics converts one-time gains into sustained high performance.
+By monitoring performance consistently, the platform identifies when changeover times begin to drift and sends alerts when performance deviates.

 Measuring success: KPIs and performance metrics